top of page

 Matchday-1: Where nutrition prep starts.

 Load up on fuel and hydrate well.
 Consume high carbohydrates (approximately 6-8g per kg of body weight, about 420-540g of carbohydrates over the day).
 Hydrate well and achieve clear urine early.
-Recover any losses from training.
+Recover any water losses from training.

 Matchday: Continue your work from the day before.